geekypedia/Rester/README.md

 POST users/login
 ```

+#### check_request_authenticity()

+If SaaS mode is enabled, then you can call this method to check if the api_key and secret are from same organization.

 Middleware Functions
 -----
 You can define these function anywhere in your API project and it will be injected in the request pipe-line to perform specific actions.